S. T. Hasan

-Dr. Syed Tufail Hasan is an Indian politician who has been a Member of Lok Sabha for Moradabad since 2019.
+Syed Tufail Hasan is an Indian politician who has been a Member of Lok Sabha for Moradabad from 2019 to 2024.

 Education

 He is a trained doctor (surgeon) with MBBS and MS degrees from Jawaharlal Nehru Medical College, Aligarh of Aligarh Muslim University.

 Political career

-Hasan has served as mayor of Moradabad and switched to Bahujan Samaj Party in 2009 from Samajwadi Party.
+Hasan has served as mayor of Moradabad from 2006 to 2012.
 In 2014 Indian general election, Hasan contested from Moradabad constituency as a candidate of Samajwadi Party and was defeated by Kunwar Sarvesh Kumar Singh of Bharatiya Janata Party.
 On 30 March 2019, the party announced that Hasan would contest the upcoming 2019 Indian general election from Moradabad in place of Haji Nasir Qureshi.
 This was done as the local party leaders resented when Hasan was denied a ticket.
 On 23 May, he was elected to Lok Sabha after defeating Kunwar Sarvesh Kumar Singh by 97,878 votes.